-All work and no play makes everything dull—so be sure to plan virtual happy hours, trivia nights and other group activities that will help your team feel connected outside of work hours.
+All work and no play make everything dull—so be sure to plan virtual happy hours, trivia nights, and other group activities to help your team feel connected outside of work hours.
 By planning activities that individuals can choose to participate in if desired, you can ensure your team will still be able to bond from afar.
 To further the team spirit, consider sending a branded coffee mug to each employee and coming up with fun contests they can participate in to win prizes.

 5. Offer a Stipend for a Home Office